 - Visa-free travel within Schengen Area;

-- Ability to work in Malta;
+- Ability to work in Malta (subject to obtaining a work permit);

 - No minimum physical presence required to maintain immigration status;